kislyuk/keymaker/README.rst

 - Ensure processes launched by sshd have read access to IAM (most easily done by launching the instance with an instance profile/IAM role that has the IAMReadOnlyAccess policy attached).

+Keymaker requires OpenSSH v6.2+, provided by Ubuntu 14.04+ and RHEL7+.

 Usage
 -----
 Run ``keymaker`` with no arguments to get usage information.
 In client mode (running on a computer that you will connect